MaxRev-Dev/gdal.netcore/README.md

 Detailed guide is here - [unix](unix/).

+## How to compile on macOS

+Detailed guide is here - [osx](osx/).

 ## About build configuration

-The current version targets **GDAL 3.6.4** with **minimal drivers**.
+The current version targets **GDAL 3.7.0** with **minimal drivers**.
 What stands for 'minimal' - drivers that require no additional dependencies (mainly boost).
 For example, `MySQL` driver is not included, because it requires 15+ boost deps.
 Same goes for `Poppler` driver.
 They can be packaged upon request.

 Drivers included PROJ(9.2.0), GEOS(3.11.1), and more than 200 other drivers.
 To view full list of drivers, To view the complete list of drivers, you can view the full list with GDAL's API or see property `DriversInCurrentVersion` [here](tests/MaxRev.Gdal.Core.Tests.XUnit/CommonTests.cs).

-**NOTE**: Windows and Linux drivers availability may differ.
+**NOTE**: Runtime drivers availability may differ.
 Ask me about a specific driver for runtime.
 Please issue if I need to mention any packages.

 ## Building runtime libraries

-Current version is targeting **GDAL 3.6.4** version.
+Current version is targeting **GDAL 3.7.0** version.
 Each runtime has to be build separately, but this can be done concurrently as they are using different contexts (build folders).
 Primary operating bindings (in gdal.core package) are build from **windows**.
+Still, the resulting core bindings are the same on each runtime package (OS).

 To make everything work smoothly, each configuration targets the same drivers and their versions, respectively.